Call now for help, 24 hours at (888) 426-6086

 Detox in a Safe Environment

-At Pat Moore Foundation medical detox occurs in a safe, comfortable, home-like environment that is a crucial element for the client’s state of mind.
+At Pat Moore Foundation patients are in a safe, comfortable, home-like environment that is a crucial element for the client’s state of mind.
 During this process individuals are still able to participate in counseling sessions with their case manager and group therapy with their peers, contingent on their physical well-being.

 If the individuals require further medical attention, Costa Mesa and the Newport Beach area have renowned hospitals within a few minutes of Pat Moore Foundation's Costa Mesa campus and facility.